jrweth/cake-promo/README.md

 - Foreach Animation
--- go back to mixamo and choose animation you want to download -- download as [Name][Dance].fbx (animation only - no mesh) -- creeate new empty scene
+-- go back to mixamo and choose animation you want to download -- download as [Name][Dance].fbx (animation only - no mesh) -- creeate new blender file
--- rename to match animation
+-- link to [Name]Mixamo.blend
--- create new collection [Name][Dance]
+-- Import Pose collection
+-- hit F3 and search for make proxy
+-- select the armature to proxy
+-- import the [Name][Dance].fbx
 -- import animation .fbx file
--- go back to pose scene and select armature add all mesh objects -- hit ctrl-l and link to your newly created scene
--- Go back to dance scene and move all linked objects into the [Name][Dance] collection -- Hide the [Name][Dance] collection
--- Go to dance armature and change to object mode and select all "a" -- open Animation editor go to key frames and select all and copy
+-- go to animation/pose mode/select all bones and copy animation

+-- select the armature for proxy object
 -- go to animation tab
 -- go to pose mode
 -- switch to characater animation scene